-You can ask one question to a Member of the Cabinet or a Chairperson of a Committee at meetings of the Full Council.
+You can ask one question to a Cabinet Member or a Chairperson of a Committee at Full Council and Cabinet meetings.

 When to submit your question